Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 1. Direct execution in, and
 2. Total control of, a given hardware platform.

-A machine language is the fine line where hardware and software meet: it can be considered as both a programming tool and an integral part of the hardware platform.
+A <pmark>machine language</pmark> is the <ymark>fine line where hardware and software meet</ymark>: it can be considered as both a programming tool and an integral part of the hardware platform.

 ---

 This chapter only focuses on the machine language and leaves the hardware details to the next chapter.
 To give a general description of machine languages, it's sufficient to only use three main hardware abstractions:
-1. **Processor**: The processor, normally called the CPU (Central Processing Unit), is a device capable of performing a fixed set of elementary operations.
+1. <pmark>Processor</pmark>: The processor, normally called the CPU (Central Processing Unit), is a device capable of performing a fixed set of elementary operations.
 These typically include:
     * Arithmetic operations (`addition`, `subtraction`, `multiplication`, `division`)
     * Logical operations (`AND`, `OR`, `NOT`)
     * Memory access operations (`load`, `store`)
-    * Control/Branching operations (`jump`, `branch`).
-Branching is used to conditional or unconditional jump to selected locations in a program.
-Branching serves several purposes like: looping, conditional execution, and subroutine calls.
+    * Control/Branching operations (`jump`, `branch`). <bmark>Branching</bmark> is used to **conditionally** or **unconditionally** jump to selected locations in a program.
+Branching serves several purposes like:
+      * looping,
+      * conditional execution,
+      * and subroutine calls.

     The operands of these operations and their results/output are binary values that are read and stored in registers or selected memory locations.
-2. **Memory**: The term memory refers loosely to the collection of hardware devices that store data and instructions in a computer.
+2. <gmark>Memory</gmark>: The term memory refers loosely to the collection of hardware devices that store data and instructions in a computer.
-3. **Set of registers**: Memory access is a relatively slow operation, requiring long instruction formats.
+3. <ymark>Set of registers</ymark>: Memory access is a relatively slow operation, requiring long instruction formats.
 For this reason, most processors are equipped with several registers, each capable of holding a single value, allowing the processor to manipulate data and instructions quickly.

 ---

 A machine language is a series of coded instructions.
 For example, an instruction in a 16-bit computer may be `1010001100011001`.
-In order to figure out what this instruction means, we must know the instruction set of the underlying hardware platform.
+In order to figure out what this instruction means, we must know the <pmark>instruction set</pmark> of the underlying hardware platform.
 For example, the language, may be such that each instruction consists of four 4-bit fields: The left-most field codes a CPU operation, and the remaining three fields code the operation's operands.

-Since binary codes are rather cryptic, machine languages are normally specified using both binary codes and symbolic mnemonics.
+Since binary codes are rather cryptic, machine languages are normally specified using both <pmark>binary codes</pmark> and <bmark>symbolic mnemonics</bmark>.
 A mnemonic is a short, easy-to-remember name for a binary code.
 For example, the binary code `1010001100011001` may be associated with the mnemonic `ADD R1, R2, R3`.